kailash-manasarovar/statement/docs/timeline/2024/january.md

 - No one speaks to me, at all, but they are all extremely busy choreographing ridiculous "moments" which will "make me think" something about something.
 - I'm becoming extremely anxious.
 - It's getting difficult to perform simple tasks normally.
 I need extra effort for things I usually don't think about.
-- My mind is constantly filled with what's going on.
+- My mind is constantly filled with concerns about what's going on.
-- I now wonder if I was being spiked by something anxiety forming at this time but perhaps the behavior of teachers, staff, and students at the conservatory during this period is enough to explain the anxiety I'm feeling.
+- I now wonder if I was being spiked by something anxiety-forming at this time but perhaps the behavior of teachers, staff, and students at the conservatory during this period is enough to explain the anxiety I'm feeling.
 - This anxiety grows until, probably, June when I'm in Lourdes and then head back to the UK for a few weeks.
-In March, April, and May it is overwhelming.
+From February to May it is overwhelming.
 It is still not nearly as bad as the anxiety I experienced after reporting child sexual abuse to the police, however.
 - Everything that's going on is extraordinarily evil and I can hardly believe it.
 - I often wonder how many others have been targets like me.
 Undoubtedly loads.
-I wonder as well how many of those targets ended up in prostitution or porn, and if they were targeted as minors.
+I wonder as well how many of those targets ended up in prostitution or porn, and if they were targeted as minors, or if they ended up having nervous breakdowns or killing themselves.
+I can't help but think about Lorraine.

 ## Dick pics from the choir master